The-OpenROAD-Project/OpenROAD/docs/contrib/PlatformBringUp.md

 directory has all of the configuration variables that the flow uses.
 Refer to the OpenROAD-flow-scripts documentation for a full list of configuration variables that can be set.
-Refer to the document [Flow variables] (../user/FlowVariables.md) for details on how to use environment variables in OpenROAD-flow-scripts to configure platform and design specific parameters.
+Refer to the document [Flow variables](../user/FlowVariables.md) for details on how to use environment variables in OpenROAD-flow-scripts to configure platform and design specific parameters.

 For an example of a platform `config.mk` file, refer to